DepForge/DepForge/README.md

-The workflow of **DepForge** for automated class-level customization of Java third-party libraries
+DepForge provides a workflow for automated class-level customization of Java third-party libraries
 ---

 ## Download